curtcox/Viewer/todo/add_external_server_definitions.md

 - [ ] Real API tests pass with environment keys
 - [ ] No security vulnerabilities
 - [ ] Performance acceptable (no startup degradation)

 ---

-## Future Changes

-- Generate updated `boot.json`, `default.boot.json`, and `readonly.boot.json` (plus `.cid` files) once CID generation is available so Slack and Airtable appear in the compiled boot images.
-- Implement the shared Phase 0 abstractions (`server_utils/external_api/*`) and refactor Slack and Airtable to use the common HTTP/error handling utilities.
-(Completed via shared `error_output` and `ExternalApiClient`; apply the same pattern to the remaining servers.)
-- Add unit and integration tests for the new servers, along with form/documentation updates to guide sandbox setup and non-dry-run calls.
-- Revisit error payload shapes once the shared `error_response` helper lands to ensure Slack and Airtable match the common schema (status codes, details, retry hints).
-- Replace the ad-hoc `error` helpers in Slack and Airtable once the shared error formatting module is available to avoid duplication.
-- Evaluate whether the shared HTTP client should support per-call instrumentation hooks (e.g., trace IDs) before scaling to additional servers.
-- Expand the Google Sheets server to cover batch updates, value render options, and documentation for token scope selection once initial adoption feedback is collected.

----